 10. The Freeloader

-Your man should be capable of earning for a living.
+Your man should be capable of earning a living.
 Don’t let him manipulate you into supporting his dreams while forgetting your own.
-Subsequent to us parting ways, I spent my cash on travel, pursuing some educational goals and even started a singles group with over 1,000 members.
+Subsequent to us parting ways, I spent my cash on travel, pursued some educational goals, and even started a singles group with over 1,000 members.
 I discovered that being unattached has its advantages, including the ability to make life-changing decisions without considering their impact on a partner.

 Before meeting my latest boyfriend two years ago, I read Eat Pray Love and other motivational books and repeated self-affirmations.
 Eventually, as cliche as it sounds, I concluded that I needed to be happy with myself and my past baggage before I could move forward with someone new.
 Often, the best advice you can hope to get is your own.